mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 - culture
 - code style
 description: Best practices for code review when you're the author.
-date: '2020-11-15'
+date: '2020-12-01'
 hero_image: cover.png
 images:
 - code-review-love/og-cover.jpg
 hide_affiliate_warning: true # No affiliate links in this post
 ---

+{{<notice type="danger">}}
+**This article is a work in progress.
+Please do not distribute.**
+{{</notice>}}

 When people talk about code reviews, they focus on rules the reviewer should follow.
 What about the author?
-In a successful review, the person who writes the code is just as important as the one who reads it.
+The person who writes the code is just as important to the review as the developer who reads it.
 There's scarcely any guidance on preparing your code for this process, so authors often sabotage their own reviews out of sheer ignorance.

 This article describes best practices for participating in a code review when you're the author.
 In fact, by the end of this post, you're going to be so good at sending out your code for review that **your reviewer will literally fall in love with you**.